qinenergy/webvision-2.0-benchmarks/README.md

 Note that one epoch is defined as an iteration over 1280000 images.
 Scores are based on validation set, and calculated by utils/eval_score.py using the same metric (Equal weight for each class) as the competition evaluation.

+All models are trained from scratch using solely Webvision data.

 ## Evaluation and Submission
 To generate the prediction files for CodaLab submissions, assume testimages are stored in the above format in /raid/webvision2018_test/val/:
 ```